RafaelCRAraujo/RafaelCRAraujo.github.io/README.md

 <h3>Efficient Forestation in the Brazilian Amazon: Evidence from a Dynamic Model</h3> with Francisco Costa and Marcelo Sant'Anna

-#### Multidimensional Sorting in the Land Market
-with Kátia Nishiyama
+<h3>Multidimensional Sorting in the Land Market</h3> with Kátia Nishiyama

-#### When Clouds Go Dry: the Interplay of Deforestation, Rainfall, and Agriculture in the Amazon
+<h3>When Clouds Go Dry: the Interplay of Deforestation, Rainfall, and Agriculture in the Amazon</h3>